hhummus/haslalokkeberg-website/README.md

 ### Ongoing development of site -> bugs & fixes

-- photograph of founders on about page is not ideal on bigger screens.
-- images are, overall, big and makes the site unnecessary slow.
 - customers should also get a confirmation email from the firm after they've sent an email, in addition to the visual confimation they get on the contact page after a (successfull) send.